Georgia players mock CFP committee after Notre Dame blowout

 Georgia Bulldogs players decided to mock the College Football Playoff Committee Saturday as Notre Dame was being destroyed by Clemson in one of the national semifinals.

-Georgia (11-2) was the odd team out of the playoff picture after losing a close SEC Championship Game 35-28 to Alabama.
+Georgia was the odd team out of the playoff picture after losing a close SEC Championship Game 35-28 to Alabama.
 Georgia led most of the game and didn't surrender that until late in the 4th quarter.
+It was the closest any team had played the undefeated Crimson Tide the entire season.

 Early in the 4th quarter of the Goodyear Cotton Bowl, Clemson was dominating Notre Dame, 30-3.
 That ended up as the final score.